 Rating B (0 to 100 scale)

 The majority of retailers found Rating B to be both easy to explain and easy for customers to understand and would be likely to use a rating like this in the purchase process.
-They liked how the rating was based on a 100-point scale, and felt that not only do consumers relate better to numbers, but that the size of the scale lends itself to more detailed, specific information as a opposed to a generalized rating.
+They liked how the rating was based on a 100-point scale, and felt that not only do consumers relate better to numbers, but that the size of the scale lends itself to more detailed, specific information as opposed to a generalized rating.

 “It’s kind of user-friendly too… I don’t think it’s a hard system to read.
 I think that it’s fairly easy.”